 Place the onion shells on the higher rack to begin the roasting process if you have one.
 While you prepare the rest of the ingredients, place the onion shells on the grill over indirect heat for about 20 minutes.

 Prepare the stuffing while the onion roasts.
 Melt the butter with the canola or olive oil in a sauté pan on the stovetop or the grill.
 Combine the celery, onion, and garlic clove in a mixing bowl.
 The onion should be soft but not transparent.

 In a mixing bowl, combine the diced bread.
 Spread the celery and onion mixture on top of the bread.
 Stir in the vegetable or chicken stock until the bread is slightly moistened.
 Stir in the diced ham, parsley, and almonds, then combine all ingredients.

 The onion shells should be tender and ready for stuffing by now.
 Take these off the grill.
 With a large spoon, fill the onions’ interiors with the stuffing mixture.

 Place the stuffed onions back on the grill over indirect heat.
 It should be noted that different onion kinds may roast at slightly varying rates.
 The grill temperature should now be around 325 to 350 degrees, and the backyard chef may need to adjust the flame somewhat to suit the lower temperature.
 Grill the filled onions for approximately 25 minutes.

-Place the stuffed onions on a plate, cut in half, and serve to your guests.
+Place the stuffed onions on a plate, cut them in half, and serve to your guests.